alexadeveloper/printf/README.md

+# Printf
+### Objective:
+* Recreate the C library printf
+### Requirements:
+* Files should be compiled with gcc 4.8.4
+* No more than 5 functions per file
+* Files should end with a new line
+* No global variables allowed

 # Function _printf(char * str, ...)

 * **_printf.c**: this is the main function for our printf function.
 This will print char by char and check if there are special options to be printed.